 Each route is 2-3 hour circular trek and for my money, the Bog of Frogs (Purple) walk is well worth the effort.

 It’s the most challenging, but the views will make you swoon.
-It’s absolutely guaranteed to inspire you and leave toy feel rejuvenated!
+And it’s absolutely guaranteed to leave you feel rejuvenated & inspired!

 Rental bikes are an ideal way to explore any big city like London, Rome or Dublin.